-28 And when Jesus finished these sayings, the crowds were astonished at his teaching, for he was teaching them as one who had authority, and not as their scribes.
-(Matthew 7:28–29, ESV)
+28 And so it was, when Jesus had ended these sayings, that the people were astonished at His teaching, 29 for He taught them as one having authority, and not as the scribes (Matthew 7:28–29, NKJV).

 Those who heard Jesus’s message were astonished when His sermon on the mountain concluded.
 Utter amazement swept over the Galilean crowd who, with rapt attention, had listened to the Teacher from Nazareth.
 They had not heard teaching like this before.
 Jesus taught authoritatively from within Himself, not like the rabbis in their synagogues who leaned upon previous experts in the law to support their premises.
 Jesus spoke truth with the authority of heaven, independent of what men opined and postulated.
 His words bore the voice of heaven’s power (not the impotent regulations of men).
 They still do.
 Jesus competently and boldly taught the righteousness of the kingdom because He possessed the authority (power, the right) to do so.
 He is God with us, the Word who became flesh, full of grace and truth (Matt.
 1:23; John 1:1-3, 14, 17).
 To honor the Father, we must hear (receive) the teachings of His Son, Jesus (Matt.
 17:5).
 We stand in awe of the truth Jesus taught and its power to save the lost and secure the saved (Matt.
 4:23; 9:35).
 So may we ever submit to the authority of Jesus Christ and be counted righteous by faith instead of futilely trying to establish our own brand of righteousness (Matt.
 5:20; Rom.
 1:16-17; 10:1-3).
 The Master Teacher has spoken.
 He who has ears to hear, let him hear (Matt.
 13:9, 13-17).